- How far is Wine Road from San Francisco airport (SFO)?

 - Do the wineries charge for tasting?

-Many of the wineries have a tasting fee that is refunded with a purchase.
+Most wineries do have a tasting fee, some do refund with a minimum purchase.
 On the Wineries page, you can use the Search by Amenity feature, selecting Tasting Fee, Tasting Fee Complimentary or Tasting Fee Refundable With Purchase from the drop down list to find out each winery’s policy.

 - What wineries offer tours?